Dee Rowe: Olympics

 In 1980, Dave Gavitt appointed Rowe to be an assistant coach of the U.S. Olympic men's basketball team.
-Rowe continued his involvement with both the Worcester Academy and the University of Connecticut.

-He was unable to participate as assistant coach due to the US boycott of the 1980 Olympics.
+He was unable to participate due to the US boycott of the 1980 Olympics.
 Rowe had a framed picture of the 1980 United States Olympic men's basketball team hanging on his office wall.
 Although he publicly expressed concern for other athletes, such as soccer players and track athletes who were unlikely to have sports careers after the Olympics, others knew the cancellation of the trip was important to him.
 Geno Auriemma, the Connecticut women's basketball coach, often visited Rowe in his office and saw the picture every time.
 In 2010, Auriemma was named the head coach of the USA women's basketball team, scheduled to compete in several events, including the 2012 Olympics.
 In 2010, Auriemma was honored at the Winged Foot Club in New York City to receive an award.
 Rowe was the individual who "presented" Auriemma.
 As part of Auriemma's acceptance speech, Geno talked about Rowe's disappointment, and said he hoped to take Rowe with him.
 Rowe remembered hearing it at the time, but the discussion didn't come up again until 2012.
 As they were making preparations for the Olympics, Auriemma was trying to find a way to bring Rowe along.
 Auriemma could bring his team and staff members, but Rowe was not part of the USA Basketball staff.
 He spoke to Warde Manuel, the Connecticut athletic director, and proposed that Rowe be named a university ambassador.
 There were approximately 250 UConn alumni planning to make the trip, so Rowe could serve as the person to represent the school.
 The athletic director and Susan Herbst, the school president, supported the idea, so Dee Rowe was able to attend the Olympics in an official capacity.